-6. Trees
+5. Trees

-- 6.1.
-Trees must be assessed for their own ecological value and as landscape and their importance to habitat connectivity and continuity. - 6.2.
-Assessments must include consideration of the level of predicted impact during and post construction and must be included in ecology reports and BP or LEMP. - 6.3.
-Ancient semi-natural woodland habitat must have a minimum buffer of 20m (Basingstoke & Deane Borough Council Landscape and Biodiversity SPD). - 6.4.
+- 5.1.
+Trees must be assessed for their own ecological value, as landscape and for their importance to habitat connectivity and continuity. - 5.2.
+Assessments must include consideration of the level of predicted impact during and post construction and must be included in ecology reports and BPs. - 5.3.
+Ancient semi-natural woodland habitat must have a minimum buffer of 20m (Basingstoke& Deane Borough Council Landscape and Biodiversity SPD).

+- 5.4.
 Ancient, veteran, and notable trees require special attention in accordance with the NPPF (2021) and British Standard BS.
 5837:2012.
 Ancient and veteran trees are classed as irreplaceable habitats and must be assessed at the earliest possible stage in the design process with the presumption such trees will be retained.
-Veteran features such as dead wood and cavities provide valuable wildlife habitats for species such as bats, fungi, birds, invertebrates, and lichen. - 6.5.
+Veteran features such as dead wood and cavities provide valuable wildlife habitats for species such as bats, fungi, birds, invertebrates, and lichen. - 5.5.
 Ancient, veteran, and other notable trees are defined by the Ancient Tree Forum.
-In addition, the VETREE website provides useful information and guidance. - 6.6.
+In addition, the VETREE website provides useful information and guidance. - 5.6.
 The ecological consultant will review the arboricultural report and ensure the Tree Protection Plan has addressed ancient, veteran, and notable trees which should almost always be included in Category A3 (high quality, cultural value including conservation).
-The design, protection and management will ensure their long-term retention. - 6.7.
-Root Protection Zones (RPZ) for ancient, veteran and notable trees will be calculated as an area with a radius 15 times the diameter of the tree at breast height or 5m beyond the crown whichever is the greater (see Ancient trees and veteran trees: protecting them from development). - 6.8.
-Where appropriate, other trees (not currently ancient, veteran or notable) within the tree populations on site should be highlighted as the future Veteran and Notable trees and provided with appropriate mitigation / RPZs. - 6.9.
-Tree replacement / financial compensation will follow the recommended levels set by Bristol City Council (listed in the Planning Obligations Supplementary Planning Document 2012).
-Where trees will be felled for development, replacement will be dependent upon the size of the trees to be lost and in accordance with the following table:
+The design, protection and management will ensure their long-term retention. - 5.7.
+Root Protection Zones (RPZs) for ancient, veteran and notable trees will be calculated as an area with a radius 15 times the diameter of the tree at breast height or 5m beyond the crown whichever is the greater (see Ancient woodland, ancient trees and veteran trees: protecting them from development). - 5.8.
+Where appropriate, other trees (not currently ancient, veteran or notable) within the tree populations on site should be highlighted as the future Veteran and Notable trees and provided with appropriate mitigation / RPZs. - 5.9.
+Tree replacement will follow the recommended levels set by the statutory biodiversity metric.
+The metric should be used to calculate replacement tree numbers for submissions which are exempt from BNG but include tree removal. - 5.10.
+50% of replacement or new trees will be large canopy trees such as oak, lime and beech. - 5.11.
+Replacement and new tree planting will include a combination of at least 75% British native including smaller canopy trees such as hawthorn, field maple, rowan, whitebeam, silver birch, crab apple, willow and 25% non-native such as fruit trees and sycamore to ensure ecological value and resilience. - 5.12.
+Where the grant of permission for development will result in the loss of a notable, veteran or ancient tree, bespoke compensation must be agreed with Dorset NET.